Feneric/Minima/README.rst

 many minor bugfixes.

-Due largely to the existence of chests and additional dungeon levels, this version requires less grinding; due largely to the existence of more characters, this version has a bit more story.
+Due largely to the existence of chests and additional dungeon levels, this version requires less grinding than version 1.0; due largely to the existence of more characters, this version has a bit more story.
 It is much closer to what I had set out originally to build.

 Supported Platforms
 -------------------